induktio/thinker/Readme.md

 Sometimes opening/secret project video playback errors might be fixed by installing [DDrawCompat](https://github.com/narzoul/DDrawCompat) but otherwise it is not necessary.

+The current GOG Alpha Centauri Planetary Pack (13 November 2024) may not work on Windows XP by default.
+When starting the game there can be an error message "The application failed to start because dwmapi.dll was not found."
+To fix this simply remove ddraw.dll from the game folder.
+This file was added on the latest GOG version and it is not necessary to run the game on Windows XP.
+At minimum Thinker should support all versions between Windows XP and Windows 10.

 Alt-tabbing may sometimes not work by default in Alpha Centauri's GOG version.
 To re-enable alt-tab feature, follow these steps.
 First open a command prompt with administrator privileges in Alpha Centauri's installation folder.
 After entering the commands below alt-tabbing should now work when the game is restarted.